 What Is the Difference between Linking and Embedding in Microsoft Word?

-In Word, you can embed or link objects such as PowerPoint slides or Excel spreadsheets.
+In Word, you can embed or link objects such as PowerPoint slides, Excel spreadsheets, and audio files.

 When you embed an object, it won’t update when the source file is updated.
 However, you can open the object’s source file from within Word.